k-isaacs/k-isaacs/README.md

 # 🛡️ Keisha Isaacs | Vulnerability Management Analyst | Azure Security

 I work hands-on in vulnerability management and system hardening across Azure environments, with a focus on identifying findings, remediating them, validating fixes, and documenting results clearly.
 My work uses Tenable, PowerShell, DISA STIGs, Microsoft Defender for Endpoint, and KQL to reduce risk and improve system security.
-I completed full-lifecycle remediation on a live Azure VM, reducing total vulnerabilities by **83%** and eliminating all **Critical** and **High** findings.
-I also build and validate script-based hardening work with scan-backed evidence.
+I completed full-lifecycle remediation on a live Azure VM, reducing total vulnerabilities by 83% and eliminating all Critical and High findings.
+I also build script-based hardening with scan-backed evidence, and most recently developed a Python-based agent that ranks vulnerability findings based on organizational context.

 ---